nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-02-16-scrum-damentals-webcast-on-17th-february-2012/index.md

 resourceType: blog
 slug: scrum-damentals-webcast-on-17th-february-2012
 aliases:
   - /blog/scrum-damentals-webcast-on-17th-february-2012
 tags:
   - agile
   - develop
   - events-and-presentations
   - practices
   - process
   - scrum
   - webcast
   - webcast-2
 categories:
   - events-and-presentations
   - news-and-reviews
-coverImage: metro-event-128-link-1-1.png
+preview: metro-event-128-link-1-1.png
 ---

 We often speak about the basics of scrum and rarely get into the problems and I wanted a session that represented the “next steps” after deciding that this Scrum thing was a good idea.
 I will, hopefully, be hitting this session at those that already understand Scrum, but are looking for a little implementation knowledge and guidance before they get stuck in.